-For the first year, fees will be \$50,000 for one production facility and \$5,000 for each additional production facility and per each medical cannabis center (dispensary).
+For the first year, fees will be \$50,000 for a production facility and \$5,000 for each additional production facility and per each medical cannabis center (dispensary).
 Renewals fees are set by the Commission.
-For a licensee's first production facility, renewal fees will be no less than \$10,000 and at least \$5,000 per additional production facility and \$1,000 per medical cannabis center.
+For a licensee's first production facility, renewal fees will be no less than \$10,000 with \$5,000 per additional facility and \$1,000 per medical cannabis center.

-- Applicants must show the commission they have liquidity and assets to operate as a supplier for two years. - After regulatory costs at end of each year, all excess funds will go to the state general fund.
+- A 10% gross revenue tax will be levied on medical cannabis centers monthly.
+State and local sales tax apply. - Applicants must show the commission they have liquidity and assets to operate as a supplier for two years. - After regulatory costs at end of each year, all excess funds will go to state general fund.